 Introduction

-Agriculture contributes 18-20% of greenhouse gas (GHG) emissions in the UK, and it is estimated that this figure may be as much as 30% if land use change is also included as a contributing factor (Audsley et al. 2009).
-The UK has committed to reduce its GHG emissions by 80% relative to 1990 levels by 2050 under the Climate Change Act (CCC 2008), and WWF-UK and the Food Climate Research Network have suggested that this should include a 70% reduction in emissions from food (Audsley et al. 2009).
-Meeting this target is likely to require significant changes to diets, (Foster et al. 2006)(Pradhan et al. 2013)(Vermeulen et al. 2012)(Fader et al. 2013)(Audsley et al. 2009)(Audsley et al. 2009)but dietary change is also desirable from the standpoint of good nutrition.
-Current average diets in the UK fail to meet the UK recommendation for 5 portions per day of fruit and vegetables, and also do not contain the recommended daily amounts of micronutrients (Bates et al. 2012).
-The consequent burden of food-related ill-health on the UK’s National Health Service has been estimated to be around £6 billion annually (Scarborough et al. 2011) (Rayner and Scarborough 2005; Scarborough et al. 2011).
+The UK has committed to reduce its greenhouse gas (GHG) emissions by 80% relative to 1990 levels by 2050 under the Climate Change Act (CCC 2008), and WWF-UK and the Food Climate Research Network have suggested that this should include a 70% reduction in emissions from food (Audsley et al. 2009).
+Since agriculture contributes 18-20% of GHG emissions in the UK, meeting this target is likely to require significant changes to diets.
+The production of food gives rise to GHG emissions (largely in the form of carbon dioxide, methane and nitrous oxide) from the processes of agricultural production, processing, transport, storage, cooking and disposal of waste (Foster et al. 2006), and it has been shown that more developed countries tend to consume diets that produce more GHG emissions (Pradhan et al. 2013).
+Globally, agricultural production itself contributes 80-86% of total food-related emissions, with emissions from other processes being small (Vermeulen et al. 2012).
+However, in net food importing countries such as the UK (Fader et al. 2013) where consumption of highly processed food is common, emissions from other parts of the food life cycle tend to be much higher.
+In addition, the UK diet is relatively high in animal source foods, which have been estimated to account for over half of UK food-related emissions (Audsley et al. 2009).
+Taken together, these factors make it clear that some changes to food consumption patterns in the UK (in addition to increased production efficiency and waste reduction) will be necessary in order to meet emissions reduction targets.

+Dietary change is also desirable from the standpoint of good nutrition.
+Current average diets in the UK fail to meet the UK recommendation for 5 portions per day of fruit and vegetables, and also do not contain the recommended daily amounts of many micronutrients (Bates et al. 2012).
+The consequent burden of food-related ill-health on the UK’s National Health Service has been estimated to be around £6 billion annually (Scarborough et al. 2011).
 The possibility that diets lower in GHG emissions may also have improved nutritional content has been identified (Stehfest et al. 2009; Tilman and Clark 2014), but the degree to which these dietary changes are realistic is thus far unknown.

 Several previous studies have proposed diets for UK populations that would reduce GHG emissions (Scarborough et al. 2010; Aston et al. 2012; Berners-Lee et al. 2012; Macdiarmid et al. 2012; Scarborough et al. 2012; Scarborough et al. 2014), although most of these studies have not explicitly addressed whether these diets are realistic given current dietary patterns in the UK.
 Many such studies postulate hypothetical policy scenarios such as a diet low in animal products (Friel et al. 2009; Aston et al. 2012; Berners-Lee et al. 2012) or a Mediterranean dietary pattern (Tukker et al. 2011) and calculate associated GHG emissions.
-Studies such as these tend to assume that changes to national diets will be palatable, locally acceptable and politically implementable, without actually explicitly modelling this aspect using the available data.
-This is clearly important since a few studies have identified palatability of the diet as a major limitation of the degree of dietary change that can be achieved when attempting to reduce GHG emissions (Macdiarmid et al. 2012; Wilson et al. 2013; Masset et al. 2014).
+Studies such as these tend to assume that changes to national diets will be acceptable and therefore politically implementable, without actually explicitly modelling this aspect using the available data.
+This is clearly important since a few studies have identified acceptability of the diet as a major limitation of the degree of dietary change that can be achieved when attempting to reduce GHG emissions (Macdiarmid et al. 2012; Wilson et al. 2013; Masset et al. 2014).